QASymphony/cypress-sample/README.md

 ## Setup

-1. Download sample source code in this repo under .zip package and extract them to
+1. Download sample source code in this repo under cypress-sample-master.zip package and extract them to
     - Windows: `C:\universal-agent-samples\cypress-sample-master`
     - Linux or Mac: `/usr/local/var/cypress-sample-master`
 2. Open Terminal (for Mac or Linux), or Command Prompt if you are on Windows